diffix/reference/docs/led-issues.md

 Multiple versions of the second query (with different `uval` and `rval`) can be used to replicate the first query.
 We refer to `isolating_col` and `replicate_col` as filters.

-1. A JOIN with no LE conditions greater than LE1.
-2. A JOIN where each row in the left and right selectables contributes no more than one row to the JOIN result (safe because no AIDVs from one selectable are spread over values in the other).
+1. A JOIN where each row in the left and right selectables contributes no more than one row to the JOIN result (safe because no AIDVs from one selectable are spread over values in the other).
 Note that this is satisfied by legitimate JOINs of personal with non-personal tables, for instance `ON purchases.product_id = product_descriptions.product_id`.
-3. A JOIN where filters are taken only from the selectable where the LE condition is (i.e. if the LE is in the left selectable, then no bucket values or WHERE clauses are taken from the right selectable).
+2. A JOIN where filters are taken only from the selectable where the LE condition is (i.e. if the LE is in the left selectable, then no bucket values or WHERE clauses are taken from the right selectable).
-4. A JOIN where, for each AID in each selectable, there is an AID in the other selectable where every value matches in each JOIN row (an analyst can force this by doing `ON l.aid1 = r.aid1 AND l.aid2 = r.aid2`).
+3. A JOIN where, for each AID in each selectable, there is an AID in the other selectable where every value matches in each JOIN row (an analyst can force this by doing `ON l.aid1 = r.aid1 AND l.aid2 = r.aid2`).
-5. A JOIN where, for each AIDV affected by the LE condition, the AIDV matches only one value of the filter column values in the other selectable (though this seems impractical to validate for queries like the second one above, where the filtering occurs before the JOIN).
+4. A JOIN where, for each AIDV affected by the LE condition, the AIDV matches only one value of the filter column values in the other selectable (though this seems impractical to validate for queries like the second one above, where the filtering occurs before the JOIN).

+Note that strictly speaking, a JOIN with an LE condition with zero or one AIDV is safe, but we would still need to add pairwise noise layers because otherwise an analyst could determine whether the isolating condition had one or more than one AIDV.